compadrejunior/typescript-course/Chapter-10/README.md

 To use Webpack with TypeScript, you can follow the steps outlined below, which are based on the information from various sources:

 1. Install the necessary dependencies for using TypeScript with Webpack.
-This includes packages such as `webpack`, `webpack-cli`, `ts-loader`, and `webpack-dev-server`.
+This includes packages such as `webpack`, `webpack-cli`, `ts-loader`, `clean-webpack-plugin` and `webpack-dev-server`.

     ```bash
     npm install --save-dev webpack webpack-cli webpack-dev-server typescript ts-loader